If you’re wondering “why are mushrooms growing in my yard”, you’ve come to the right place.

 You also want to reduce the moisture in your soil as much as possible, especially in shady areas.
-You can reduce the amount of water in your soil by mowing the grass regularly and installing drainage systems in places that tend to retain moisture.
+You can reduce the amount of water in your soil by mowing the grass regularly.
+Adding drainage systems in places that tend to retain moisture also helps.

 Make sure you remove mushroom fruits from your yard before mowing.
 This will help prevent the spores from blowing away and spreading.
-Other materials you should remove from your yard as soon as possible are tree stumps, dog poop, and last year’s mulch.
+Other things you should remove from your yard are tree roots, dog poop, and last year’s mulch.

 Remove Shady Spots in Your Garden

 Mushrooms also thrive in areas of your garden that are shadier.
-While you want some shade in your garden, especially if you have plants requiring partial shade, trimming back any excess branches can help sunlight dry out the soil.
+There are plenty of reasons you want some shade in your garden.
+This rings extra true if you have plants that need partial shade.
+Trimming back any excess branches can help sunlight dry out the soil to prevent mushrooms.

-If the shady spots in your garden tend to collect a lot of water, it may also be wise to install drainage systems there.
+Look out if the shady spots in your garden tend to collect a lot of water after heavy rains.
+It may be wise to install drainage systems there.

-Plant nutrients, especially nitrogen-rich fertilizers, helps organic materials decay faster.
+Plant nutrients, especially nitrogen-rich fertilizers, help organic materials decay faster.
 With less organic material in the soil, mushrooms lose their food supply and won’t sprout.

-One important note about using a fertilizer rich in nitrogen to deter mushrooms is that it can harm some types of plants.
-You shouldn't apply fertilizer at rates that could be detrimental to your garden crop.
-If you have an area of your garden that tends to grow mushrooms, its probably best to avoid planting any flowers or other plants there if you feel it might be an issue.
+One important note about using a fertilizer rich in nitrogen to deter mushrooms.
+It can harm other types of plants.
+You shouldn't apply fertilizer at rates that could be bad for your garden crop.
+It’s probably best to avoid planting any flowers or other plants there if you feel it might be an issue.

 Aerate Garden and Improve Drainage